cagrio/Raspberry-Pi-Projects/README.md

 # Raspberry-Pi-Projects

-If you have a Raspberry Pi and you installed RetroPie and you're enjoying some games from time to time, or installed Kodi or whatever, or you still dont know what do with that little machine.
-Then you might be interested following projects.
+Maybe you just bought a Raspberry Pi and quite don't know or decide what to do with it, or you installed RetroPie on it and enjoying some games from time to time, or installed Kodi or whatever.
+Then you might be interested in following projects.

 ## Logging Projects